chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 # Course Overview and Preparation

-## Time-box

-N/A: the steps in this section should ideally be completed by the instructor and/or the participants prior to arrival at the workshop.

 ## Overview

 Welcome to the **Introduction to Open Source Workshop**.
 Participants are expected to walk away with enough knowledge to be able to participate in a typical open source project.
 The workshop has a mixture of hands-on and lecture/demo, with the focus on hands-on.